UNIX tutorial

 Remember that we created a directory called

-.
-Let’s move unix.txt
+example.
+Let’s move unix.txt into example:

 mv unix.txt ~/example

-command moves one file/directory into another file/directory.
+The mv command moves one file/directory into another file/directory.

-Here, we are moving the unix.txt
+Here, we are moving the unix.txt file into the example directory, which is

 inside the home directory.

-To verify that the mv
+To verify that the mv command work, do the following:

 - Use

-is no longer in our current directory (which is the Downloads directory). - Change into the
+lsto check thatunix.txtis no longer in our current directory (which is the Downloads directory). - Change into the

-directory.
-Your prompt should now show~/example
+exampledirectory.
+Your prompt should now show~/example. - Use

 Reading a file: the quick and easy way